'He's a sensational guy' - Filipe Luis backs 'extraordinary' Neymar | Goal.com

 'He's a sensational guy' - Filipe Luis backs 'extraordinary' Neymar

-Filipe Luis came out in defense of Brazil team-mate Neymar, calling the Paris Saint-Germain star a "sensational guy" despite all of the criticism he receives.
+Filipe Luis came out in defence of Brazil team-mate Neymar, calling the Paris Saint-Germain star a "sensational guy" despite all of the criticism he receives.

-The forward was heavily criticized for his perceived excessive diving, with even Brazilian legend Pele stating that he cannot defend Neymar's antics.
+The forward was heavily condemned for his perceived excessive diving, with even Brazilian legend Pele stating that he cannot defend Neymar's antics.

 However, Felipe Luis says there's a much warmer side to Neymar, who he counts among his favourite team-mates.